questdb/questdb.io/docs/third-party-tools/telegraf.md

 ## Configuring Telegraf

-As Telegraf is a plugin-driven agent, the configutation file provided when Telegraf is launched will determine which metrics to collect, if and how processing of the metrics should be performed and the destination outputs.
+As Telegraf is a plugin-driven agent, the configuration file provided when Telegraf is launched will determine which metrics to collect, if and how processing of the metrics should be performed, and the destination outputs.

-The default location that Telegraf can pick up configuration files is `/usr/local/etc/` on MacOS and `/etc/telegraf/` on Linux.
+The default location that Telegraf can pick up configuration files is `/usr/local/etc/` on macOS and `/etc/telegraf/` on Linux.
 After installation, default configuration files are in the following locations:

 - Homebrew install: `/usr/local/etc/telegraf.conf`
 - Linux, Deb and RPM: `/etc/telegraf/telegraf.conf`

-Full configurations files for writing over TCP and UDP are provided below and can be placed in these directories and picked up by Telegraf.
+Full configuration files for writing over TCP and UDP are provided below and can be placed in these directories and picked up by Telegraf.
 To view a comprehensive configuration file with example inputs and outputs, the following command can generate an example: